Juan Carlos del Valle

 Juan Carlos del Valle (born 1975) is a realist painter.
-He alters icons from contemporary myths, such as processed food, toys, and fantastic narratives.
-From 2004 to 2017 he presented more than forty exhibitions throughout Mexico, the United States and Peru.
+In his work, he alters icons from contemporary myths, such as processed food, toys, and fantastic narratives.
+From 2004 to 2017, he presented in more than forty exhibitions throughout Mexico, the United States, and Peru.
 More recently, his work has addressed relational art, which employs and addresses social and human relationships.

 Biography

-Juan Carlos del Valle was born in Mexico City on August 9th 1975.
-Disillusioned with academic training, in 1995 he joined the studio of Demetrio Llordén (1931–2000), who had studied with painter José Bardasano (1910–1979).
-After Llordén died on 26 December 2000, Del Valle took classes with painter José Manuel Schmill (1934–) focusing on the study of landscapes.
+Juan Carlos del Valle was born in Mexico City on August 9, 1975.
+He joined the studio of Demetrio Llordén (1931–2000) in 1995, who had studied with painter José Bardasano (1910–1979).
+After Llordén died on December 26, 2000, Del Valle took classes with painter José Manuel Schmill (1934–), focusing on the study of landscapes.